ronin-co/blade/README.md

 export const exposed = true;
 ```

 API routes should only be used if you need to interact with your app from a client that is not the browser.
-For example, if you are also building a native iOS app, you could send HTTP requests to the auto-generated REST API.
+For example, if you are also building a native iOS app, you could send HTTP requests to the auto-generated REST API from there.

-On the client-side of the application you've built using Blade (within the browser), however, you should always make use of [useMutation](#usemutation-client) instead, which guarantees that all read queries on the page are revalidated upon a mutation, avoiding the need for custom client-side data state management.
+On the client side of the application you've built using Blade (within the browser), however, you should always make use of [useMutation](#usemutation-client) instead, which guarantees that all read queries on the page are revalidated upon a mutation, avoiding the need for custom client-side data state management.

 #### Custom API Routes